 25 Event Lead Capture Ideas for You to Experiment With

 Event marketing can seem like an arms race between who has the craziest booth, the most colorful digital signage, or the biggest bowl of candy.
-The truth is that none of these attributes matter if you aren’t able to capture leads at events.
-With attention spans getting shorter and the number of exhibiting companies rivaling the number of attendees themselves, successful event lead capture can seem like a monumental task.
+The truth is that none of these attributes matters if you aren’t able to capture leads at events.
+With attention spans getting shorter and the number of exhibiting companies rivalling the number of attendees themselves, successful event lead capture can seem like a monumental task.
 Fortunately, with the right strategy, and the right event lead capture tools, successfully capturing leads at events isn’t so scary.
-In this article we will review 25 creative event lead capture ideas to help you cut through the noise and make your next event, your best event.
+In this article, we will review 25 creative event lead capture ideas to help you cut through the noise and make your next event, your best event.

 At your next conference, trade show, or industry event, give one of these event lead capture ideas a try:

 Before you begin…